pingcap/docs-cn/op-guide/ansible-deployment.md

 - Python 2.6 or Python 2.7

-**Note:** The Control Machine can be one of the managed nodes with access to external network to download binary.
+**Note:** The Control Machine can be one of the managed nodes with access to the external network to download binary.

-### 2. Install Ansible in the Control Machine
+## 2. Install Ansible in the Control Machine

 Install Ansible 2.3 or later to your platform: